How can I kill bacteria in drinking water?

 - Reproduction of bacteria

-- Illness caused by bacterial infection
+- Disease caused by bacterial infection

 - Bacteria in drinking water